 The Compliance Function assists the business with the implementation of controls to address changes in the legal and regulatory environment and manage compliance risk.
-This includes advising the Board on the Company's compliance with the rules and other laws, regulations and administrative provisions adopted in accordance with the Solvency II Directive.
+This includes advising the Board on the Company's compliance with the rules and other laws, regulations and administrative provisions adopted in accordance with the PRA Rulebook for Solvency II firms.

-Regulatory reporting and correspondence
+• Regulatory reporting and correspondence